us4useu/arrus/docs/content/api.matlab.rst

 ScheduleReceive
 ---------------

-..  mat:function:: AriusMEX(moduleIndex, "ScheduleReceive", address, length)
+..  mat:function:: Us4MEX(moduleIndex, "ScheduleReceive", address, length)

     Schedules a new data transmission from the probe's adapter to the module's internal memory.